 We or our partners may experience delays in clinical trials of drug candidates.
 Etirinotecan pegol in patients with metastatic breast cancer and BAX 855 are currently in Phase 3 clinical studies, and Bayer has initiated Phase 3 clinical development of BAY41-6551 with the first patient enrolled in April 2013.
 A Phase 2 clinical study for etirinotecan pegol in patients with metastatic colorectal cancer is still open for enrollment.
-In addition, we are completing a Phase 2 study for NKTR-181 and we recently completed a human abuse liability study for NKTR-181.
-We are also beginning preparations for a potential Phase 3 clinical study program for NKTR-181.
+We are currently evaluating the recently announced results from our Phase 2 efficacy clinical study for NKTR-181 and are in the planning stage for a Phase 3 clinical study for NKTR-181 including continuing consultations with leaders in the pain clinical trial field and interactions with the FDA.
+Because it is unlikely that we will be able to identify a single cause for the Phase 2 study for NKTR-181 not meeting its primary efficacy endpoint, there is an increased risk in effectively designing a Phase 3 clinical study to demonstrate the efficacy of NKTR-181.
 These and other of our planned clinical studies may not begin on time, have an effective design, enroll a sufficient number of patients or be completed on schedule, if at all.
 Our clinical trials for any of our product candidates could be delayed for a variety of reasons, including:

-- delays in obtaining regulatory approval to commence a clinical study; - delays in reaching agreement with applicable health authorities on a clinical study design; - imposition of a clinical hold following an inspection of our clinical trial operations or trial sites by the FDA or other health authorities; - we, our partners, the FDA or foreign health authorities could suspend or terminate a clinical study due to adverse side effects of a drug on subjects in the trial; - delays in recruiting suitable patients to participate in a trial; - delays in having patients complete participation in a trial or return for post-treatment follow-up; - clinical sites dropping out of a trial to the detriment of enrollment rates; - delays in manufacturing and delivery of sufficient supply of clinical trial materials; and - any change in health authorities policies or guidance applicable to our drug candidates.
+- · delays in obtaining regulatory approval to commence a clinical study; - delays in reaching agreement with applicable health authorities on a clinical study design; - · imposition of a clinical hold following an inspection of our clinical trial operations or trial sites by the FDA or other health authorities; - suspension or termination of a clinical study by us, our partners, the FDA or foreign health authorities due to adverse side effects of a drug on subjects in the trial; - · delays in recruiting suitable patients to participate in a trial; - delays in having patients complete participation in a trial or return for post-treatment follow-up; - clinical sites dropping out of a trial to the detriment of enrollment rates; - delays in manufacturing and delivery of sufficient supply of clinical trial materials; and - changes in health authorities policies or guidance applicable to our drug candidates.

-If initiation or completion of any of the planned clinical studies are delayed for our drug candidates for any of the above reasons or otherwise, the approval process could be delayed and the ability to commercialize and commence sales of these drug candidates could be materially harmed, which could have a material adverse effect on our business, financial condition and results of operations.
+If the initiation or completion of any of the planned clinical studies for our drug candidates is delayed for any of the above or other reasons, the regulatory approval process would be delayed and the ability to commercialize and commence sales of these drug candidates could be materially harmed, which could have a material adverse effect on our business, financial condition and results of operations.